AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

 - **`results`**
     - Any result files (e.g., TSV files) that your code produces should be saved to this `results` folder.
     - Git will ignore the contents of this folder, _except_ for its `README.md` file, which you can use to document the results files themselves.
+    This means only the README will be present in the remote repository.
 - **`scratch`**
     - You can optionally use this folder to store _intermediate_ files that your code produces but are not meant to live in `results` or `plots`.
-    - Git will ignore the contents of this folder.
+    - Git will ignore the contents of this folder, so contents of this folder will only be stored locally and not in the remote repository.
 - **`scripts`**
     - You can save any scripts (e.g., `.R`, `.py`, or `.sh`) that you write for your analysis module in this folder.

 ## Additional files you will add to your module

-While you write your analysis, you will add other files too:
+While you write your analysis, you may add other files too:

 - Additional environment files
     - When you [create a module](STUB_LINK for creating a module), you can choose to include files that manage the module's software environment.